ca0v/svelte-lab/README.md

 Once the client has the `API_KEY` the user provides consent to access their photos.

 Identifying the user on the server was a necessary step to ensure no users share storage.
-Although this app is intended for me along, it is going to be on a public IP address and I don't want to lose my work.
+Although this app is intended for me alone, it is going to be on a public IP address and I don't want to lose my work.

 ## References